Density estimation using cellular binary trees and an application to monotone densities: Proof of Theorem

-Our strategy will be to partition nodes $C\in L$ according to which $\mathcal{P}_j$ they belong to, as well as whether or not they belong to $\mathcal{B}^{(1/2)}$, seeing that lemmas \ref{lem7} and \ref{lem8} provide upper bounds to the number of elements in these sets.
+Let $0<\alpha<1-1/\gamma$ be arbitrary.
+We partition nodes $C\in L$ according to which $\mathcal{P}_j$ they belong to, as well as whether or not they belong to $\mathcal{B}^{(\alpha)}$, seeing that lemmas \ref{lem7} and \ref{lem8} provide upper bounds to the number of elements in these sets.
 We write